DRUG DEVELOPMENT PROCESS: Stages of Drug Development

 Formulation, Delivery, Packaging Development

 Drug developers must devise a formulation that ensures the proper drug delivery parameters.
 It is critical to begin looking ahead to clinical trials at this phase of the drug development process.
 Drug formulation and delivery may be refined continuously until, and even after, the drug’s final approval.
 Scientists determine the drug’s stability—in the formulation itself, and for all the parameters involved with storage and shipment, such as heat, light, and time.
 The formulation must remain potent and sterile; and it must also remain safe (nontoxic).
+It may also be necessary to perform leachables and extractables studies on containers or packaging.

 Pharmacokinetics And Drug Disposition

-Pharmacokinetic (PK) or ADME (Absorption/Distribution/Metabolism/Excretion) studies provide useful feedback for formulation scientists.
+Pharmacokinetic (PK) and ADME (Absorption/Distribution/Metabolism/Excretion) studies provide useful feedback for formulation scientists.
 PK studies yield parameters such as AUC (area under the curve), Cmax (maximum concentration of the drug in blood), and Tmax (time at which Cmax is reached).
 Later on, this data from animal PK studies is compared to data from early stage clinical trials to check the predictive power of animal models.

 Preclinical Toxicology Testing And IND Application